ImSwitch/ImSwitch/docs/gui.rst

 Hardware control
 ========================
 In this section the modules for hardware control are implemented.
-The main components are the laser widget, SLM widget, Focus-lock widget, positioner widget, scanning widget.
+The main components are the laser widget, scanning widget, positioner widget, focus lock widget, and SLM widget.
-New modules could be easily added following the main structure of ImSwitch.
+Developers can easily add new modules following the main structure of ImSwitch, for controlling additional hardware or controlling differently current hardware.
-The hardware is automatically loaded from the JSON configuration files.
+The hardware control widgets necessary are automatically loaded depending on the user-defined settings in the JSON configuration files.

 Laser widget
 -------------
-There are two different ways we normally use the lasers, *offline* and triggered only by the buttons and sliders in this widget, or trigered by an acquisition card controlled by the scanning widget, in this last case we press the *Digital Modulation* button and write down the desired powers during the scan.
+There are two different ways we normally use the lasers, *offline* and triggered only by the buttons and sliders in this widget, or trigered by an acquisition card controlled by the scanning widget.
+In the latter case we press the *Digital Modulation* button and set the desired powers during the scan.

 .. image:: ./images/laser-widget.png
     :width: 400px